boutroslab/cld/README.md

 Database creation is called using the “--task=make_database” command
 	giving the organism name of interest, as it is denoted in ENSEMBLs ftp folder structure e.g. homo_sapiens, and the rsync url to the current ftp server of ENSEMBL, examples can be found when cld  --help is called.
-After calling this function CRISPR will automatically download the latest toplevel FASTA, GFF and GTF files for the organism of interest and compile a database containing bowtie indexes, mygff files and reformatted sequence files.
+After calling this function CLD will automatically download the latest toplevel FASTA, GFF and GTF files for the organism of interest and compile a database containing bowtie indexes, mygff files and reformatted sequence files.
 If not enough computing power is available to the user,